-01110 Your evidence should show which of the 3 parts of the General Duty have been considered (tick relevant boxes).
+Your evidence should show which of the 3 parts of the General Duty have been considered (tick relevant boxes).
 1) Remove discrimination, harassment and victimisation 2) Promote equality of opportunity 3) Foster good relations between protected characteristics 4) Not applicable Protected Characteristic Service Evidence Provided Possible negative impact and Additional Mitigating Action Required (d) Marriage and Civil Partnership No impact anticipated As above Could the service change or policy have a disproportionate impact on the people with the protected characteristics of Marriage and Civil Partnership?
 Your evidence should show which of the 3 parts of the General Duty have been considered (tick relevant boxes).
-1) Remove discrimination, harassment and victimisation
+1) Remove discrimination, harassment and victimisation 2) Promote equality of opportunity 3) Foster good relations between protected characteristics

-3) Foster good relations between protected characteristics 4) Not applicable (e) Pregnancy and Maternity No impact anticipated As above Could the service change or policy have a disproportionate impact on the people with the protected characteristics of Pregnancy and Maternity?
+4) Not applicable (e) Pregnancy and Maternity Could the service change or policy have a disproportionate impact on the people with the protected characteristics of Pregnancy and Maternity?
 Your evidence should show which of the 3 parts of the General Duty have been considered (tick relevant boxes).
-1) Remove discrimination, harassmentd victimisation 2) Promote equality of opportunity 3) Foster good relations between protected characteristics.
-4) Not applicable Protected Characteristic Service Evidence Provided Possible negative impact and Additional Mitigating Action Required (f) Race No impact anticipated As above Could the service change or policy have a disproportionate impact on people with the protected characteristics of Race?
-Your evidence should show which of the 3 parts of the Post Diagnostic Support Information leaflets have been translated and available in 6 different languages, this will continue.
-1
+1) Remove discrimination, harassment 2) Promote equality of opportunity 3) Foster good relations between protected characteristics.
+No impact anticipated As above 4) Not applicable Service Evidence Provided Possible negative impact and Additional Mitigating Action Required (f) Race No impact anticipated As above Could the service change or policy have a disproportionate impact on people with the protected characteristics of Race?
+Your evidence should show which of the 3 parts of the General Duty have been considered (tick relevant It is recognised that the group work model, may not be suitable for some people who do not have English as a first language and access the service with an interpreter.
+Accessing group or individual sessions will be in discussion with individuals with options available for those who need them.
+Post Diagnostic Support Information leaflets have been translated and available in 6 different languages, this will continue. boxes). available for those who need them.
+Service users will have